stevehaworth02/uchicago/README.md

 I LOVE the embedded boxplot/violin plot that I made for my coding supplement because the plot created is SO statistically rich.

 However, in order for the statistics to be meaningful we must carefully pick the arguments of ggbetweenstats() based on the assumptions of our data.

+In this repo, I justify the arguments I set forth in my coding supplement, I hope you enjoy inspecting my code as much as I loved writing it.